limine-bootloader/limine/README.md

 ### UEFI
-The `BOOTX64.EFI` file is a vaild EFI application that can be simply copied to the `/EFI/BOOT` directory of a FAT32 formatted EFI system partition.
+The `BOOTX64.EFI` file is a vaild EFI application that can be simply copied to the `/EFI/BOOT` directory of a FAT formatted EFI system partition.
 This file can be installed there and coexist with a BIOS installation of Limine (see below) so that the disk will be bootable by both BIOS and UEFI.